Important Notices from the Headmaster – February 2023

 A reminder that the organisation of the School day on Tuesdays is different to all other days of the week.
 Form 5 students will have an 8-period day finishing at 3.30pm, whereas all other year levels will have a 7-period day concluding at 2.50pm.

-A link to our School rules was sent home electronically to each family prior to the beginning of the academic year, and is available here on the School website.
+A link to our School rules was sent home electronically to each family prior to the beginning of the academic year, and is available here.
 If any of the rules are unclear or ambiguous, please contact me directly for further clarification.
 It is vital that our young men and parents understand what is expected of them within our School environment.

 Uniform and Grooming